JamesLavin/simple_time_series/README.md

     miles = [2.2, 3.1, 0.0, 4.3, 1.2, 12.2, 2.3]
     tasks_done = [2, 3, 0, 14, 3, 11, 0]

-To associate these observations with the days they belong to, you create ordered arrays that could hold sequential observation numbers, days-of-the-week, dates or whatever.
+To associate these observations with the days they belong to, you create one or more ordered arrays holding sequential observation numbers, days-of-the-week, dates or anything else you want to use to label the ordered events/dates for which you're recording data.
 (You can put whatever time/date values in these arrays that you wish.
 Only their order in the array(s) matters.)
-Below, we create "dows" (for days-of-the-week) and "dates," but you can make whatever ordered observation/date variables you desire:
+Below, we create "dows" (for days-of-the-week), "dates" and "full_dates," but you can make whatever ordered observation/date variables you desire.
+And you need only one time variable:

-    dows = ['Sunday', 'Monday', 'Tuesday', 'Wednesday',
-            'Thursday', 'Friday', 'Saturday']
-    dates = ['2014-01-01', '2014-01-02', '2014-01-03',
-             '2014-01-04', '2014-01-05', '2014-01-06', '2014-01-07']
+    dows = ['Sunday', 'Monday', 'Tuesday', 'Wednesday','Thursday', 'Friday', 'Saturday'] dates = ['2014-01-01', '2014-01-02', '2014-01-03', '2014-01-04', '2014-01-05', '2014-01-06', '2014-01-07']
+    full_dates = ['Jan 1, 2014', 'Jan 2, 2014', 'Jan 3, 2014', 'Jan 4, 2014', 'Jan 5, 2014', 'Jan 6, 2014', 'Jan 7, 2014']

 This is sufficient to package up your data into a SimpleTimeSeries object:

     require 'simple_time_series'
     my_data = SimpleTimeSeries.new(:time_vars => {'dows' => dows,
-                                                  'dates' => dates},
+                                                  'dates' => dates,
+                                                  'full_dates' => full_dates},
                                    :data_vars => {'pizzas' => pizzas,
                                                   'miles' => miles,
                                                   'tasks_done' => tasks_done})